-Article V. Funding
+Article VII.
+Funding

-Article VI.
+Article VIII.
 Amendments to the Constitution

 This constitution may be amended by two-thirds vote of the voting members present at any annual meeting, quarterly conference call, or special meeting, provided that the membership at large has been notified at least 60 days in advance of any proposed amendments or changes, and at least one-half of ASNNA member states are present.

-Article VII.
+Article IX.
 Dissolution